 Poland’s Road to Independence in 10 Paintings

-In 1795, Poland was partitioned by its neighbours and lost its independence.
-But it never lost its appetite for liberty and thanks in part to the efforts of its people it was, miraculously, reborn in 1918.
+In 1795, the Polish-Lithuanian Commonwealth was partitioned by its neighbours and lost its independence.
+But its people never lost their appetite for liberty and thanks in part to their efforts both countries were, miraculously, reborn in 1918.
 The year 2018 marks the 100th anniversary of that important event and on that occasion Culture.pl tells the epic story of Poland’s road to independence through 10 paintings by different Polish artists.

-The year 1772 saw the first partition of Poland – large portions of the country’s territory were taken by Russia, Prussia and Austro-Hungary.
+The year 1772 saw the first partition of the commonwealth – large portions of territory were taken by Russia, Prussia and Austria.
 Countless pages have been written explaining how this came to be, but nevertheless one can point to three main reasons.
-Firstly the extensive damages suffered by Poland during the many wars it was involved in the 17th century.
+Firstly the extensive damages suffered during the many wars it was involved in the 17th century.
 Then there was the resulting economic crisis.
-Thirdly, there was a lack of political vision often attributed to the cultivation of Poland’s culture of Golden Liberty which inclined the ruling nobility to value personal freedom almost to the point of anarchy.
+Thirdly, there was a lack of political vision often attributed to the cultivation of the commonwealth’s culture of Golden Liberty which inclined the ruling nobility to value personal freedom almost to the point of anarchy.
 Add some neighbours highly interested in your vast Central European territory and you’ve got yourself a problem.

 Indeed, only the decent Rejtan is calling again, imploring, shouting at everybody, so they remember, so they don’t abandon the troubled Poland. (…) He dives into the threshold below the feet of his indifferent brothers.
 There he cries: ‘Trample me, hurt me, when you’re tormenting the country!’

 Rejtan didn’t succeed but nevertheless he became a symbol of struggle and as such he’s depicted in the 1866 painting Rejtan: Upadek Polski (Rejtan: The Fall of Poland) by Poland’s eminent historical painter Jan Matejko.
 Apart from Rejtan on the floor, in the painting you can also see actual members of parliament, most noticeably its marshal Adam Poniński pointing to the Russian soldiers behind the door, a reminder of the foreign threat.
 The coin at the marshal’s feet probably suggests that Matejko saw the whole affair as a sell out.
-Two further partitions followed (the last one in 1795) and as a result Poland, lost all its territory and its independence for 123 years.
+Two further partitions followed (the last one in 1795) and as a result both Poland and Lithuania lost all their territory and their independence for 123 years.

 Prayer Before the Battle: Racławice by Józef Chełmoński

 Due to the doings of pro-independence circles, the year 1794 saw what is usually considered the first in a series of national uprisings against the partitioning powers: the Kościuszko Uprising.
-Led by General Tadeusz Kościuszko, who had earlier famously fought in the American Revolutionary War on the side of the colonists, this new conflict gained momentum after just twelve days when the Polish forces won a big battle.
-During the Battle of Racławice in question, on April 4th, one of the best-known episodes of the whole uprising occurred: a unit of peasants armed with straightened scythes (an arms shortage necessitated the use of such weaponry) neutralised the artillery of the Russian side.
-This sealed the Poles’ victory and news of the win caused the uprising to spread to other regions of the country.
+Led by General Tadeusz Kościuszko, who had earlier famously fought in the American Revolutionary War on the side of the colonists, this new conflict gained momentum after just twelve days when the Polish-Lithuanian forces won a big battle.
+During the Battle of Racławice in question, on 4th April, one of the best-known episodes of the whole uprising occurred: a unit of peasants armed with straightened scythes (an arms shortage necessitated the use of such weaponry) neutralised the artillery of the Russian side.
+This sealed a Polish-Lithuanian victory and news of the win caused the uprising to spread to other regions of the country.